Mjmalin/WordleSolver/README.md

-In a third and final example, if you want the program to recommend the best first guess, you can press "enter" for green, yellow, and grey with 0 entries.
+In another example, if you want the program to recommend the best first guess, you can press "enter" for green, yellow, and grey with 0 entries.

 ![image](./wordlepic9.png)